kieme/dainty/library/dacli/dainty_dacli.md

 Note over SW: use result
 ```

-The definition, use and result notation forms are all specified using the sdcli notation syntax.
+The definition, use and result notation forms are all specified using the dacli notation syntax.
 The syntax notation use a very simple grammar and only few argument types.
-How sdcli respond to built-in commands  will be discussed in processing section.
-The sdcli notation is discussed and specified first.
+How dacli respond to built-in commands  will be discussed in processing section.
+The dacli notation is discussed and specified first.

 -------------------------------------------------------------------------------------------------

 # notation syntax

-At the hart of sdcli is a notation used to describe arguments.
+At the hart of dacli is a notation used to describe arguments.
 An argument is identified by a unique name that has a value, type and a path.
-With the sdcli notation it should be possible to express any data model, both in its definition and its use, with a "short hand" form.
+With the dacli notation it should be possible to express any data model, both in its definition and its use, with a "short hand" form.
 In the text that follows, name is synonymous to argument name, and value is synonymous to argument value.
-There are three notation forms used by sdcli to express definition, use and result.
+There are three notation forms used by dacli to express definition, use and result.
 The definition and use notation forms look very similar to one another so that the definition can easily be modified to express a certain use.
 Another practical consideration is to use the same parsing logic.
 The result notation form is what the definition and use notation forms results into and more will be said about it later.

 e.g. definition, use and result notation forms
 ```sh